readywebdev/coding-journal/README.md

 - Upgraded to Codecademy Pro
 - Selected the Full Stack Learning Path
+- Completed the Intro to Full-Stack Course
+- Started the HTML & CSS Course

 ### Achievements
 - Code Achievement : Max Streak Count of 1